kupresanin99/Project423/README.md

 **Notes**

 	1. I found some CSS a few weeks ago to make my html table look pretty.
 Forgot the source.
-	2. All other code is original.
+	2. All other code is original, except s3.py is from Senior QA Max.
 	3. Logging and testing made it to the icebox.  ¯\_(ツ)_/¯
 	4. At this point, predictions are available publicly to the customer on the webpage.
 	5. At this point, reports are available privately to the developer on EC2.